K-Phoen/gaufrette-extras/README.md

 License
 =======

-This library is released under the MIT License.
+This library is released under the MIT license.
 See the bundled LICENSE file for details.